dullroar/ten-steps-to-linux-survival/README.md

 Truck   winch   100
 ```

-But what if we wanted to process all the lines in all the files in a single alphabetical order?
-Just redirecting the files into a program won't do it, because the file names will be sorted by the shell and the lines will be processed in file name order, not the ultimate sorted order of all the file contents.
+But what if we wanted to process all the lines in all the files in alphabetical order?
+Just directing the files into a program won't do it, because the file names will be sorted by the shell and the lines will be processed in file name order, not the ultimate sorted order of all the file contents.

 ``` bash
 ~/Invoices $ cat *